eugenia1984/english/b1-english-for-developers/1-learn-to-describe-places-and-events.md

 `The training included real-life scenarios to help us understand how to respond to emergencies`. -> The training used examples of situations that could happen in real life to help participants learn.

+### The subject of the sentence

+When a sentence starts with a verb that ends in -ing, it often functions as the subject of the sentence.
+This form is known as a gerund.
+For example:

+Coding is an essential skill for developers. - Coding is the subject of the sentence.

+Testing new software helps prevent bugs. - Testing is the subject.

 ---